ai-agriculture-circuits-and-systems/AppleBBCH76/README.md

 - Images: 3,169
 - Classes: 1
 - Resolution: various
-- Annotations: YOLO (.txt) and generated COCO JSON
+- Annotations: YOLO (.txt) and COCO JSON
 - License: CC BY 4.0 (see License)
 - Citation: see below